Afonso Pena: Fall of the empire

-On the night of 14 November 1889, low-ranking officers and students from the rebelled.
+On the night of 14 November 1889, low-ranking officers and students from the Military School of Praia Vermelha rebelled.
 They left their barracks to attack the government.
 Afonso Celso took refuge in the Army Headquarters.
 At dawn on the 15th, the rebels went to get Benjamin Constant to lead them.
 Once informed of what was happening, Deodoro da Fonseca left his home, despite being seriously ill, and went to lead the troops, who positioned their cannons against the Army HQ.
 There was no resistance.
 A provisional government was organized at night.
 It was the end of the monarchy in the country and the beginning of the First Brazilian Republic.